Two Influence Maximization Games on Graphs Made Temporal: Temporal diffusion games

-Thus, in the following we focus on \ldDiff games on monotonically growing temporal linear forests.
-We will show that there exists a special type of central vertices to which we refer as \nc vertices from which a Nash equilibrium in a \ldDiff game can be easily constructed.
-These \nc vertices are defined as follows: \begin{restatable}{definition}{defnc} Let~$\mathcal{F}=([n],(E_i)_{i\in [\tau]})$ be a monotonically growing temporal linear forest.
-Let~$R$ be the maximum number of vertices that are reachable from any vertex in~$\mathcal{F}$ until step $\tau$.
-A vertex~$v$ is a \emph{\nc} vertex if $v$ reaches $R$~vertices until step $\tau$ and if $v$ is a central vertex of the set of vertices reachable from $v$ until step $\tau$. \end{restatable} For an example of a \nc vertex, see \Cref{cycle_22_fig10}.
-Intuitively, it seems to be a good strategy for a player to play on a \nc vertex $v$, as the vertex colors as many vertices as possible in $\ldDi(\mathcal{F},2)$ (in the absence of a second player ``stealing'' vertices from him) and the other player can ``steal'' at most half of the vertices colored by the player (by playing adjacent to her).
-In fact, we will show that if a player plays on a \nc vertex, she is guaranteed to color at least as many vertices as the other player in $\ldDi(\mathcal{F},2)$.
+be the maximum number of vertices reachable from any vertex in~$\stopForest{}$.
+Let~$v\in [n]$ be a vertex that reaches $R$~vertices in~$\stopForest$ and let~$m$ be a central vertex of~$\Omega(v)$.
+By \Cref{cycle_22_l8}, $\Omega(m) \supseteq \Omega(v)$ and since the latter set is maximal, equality must hold.
+Consequently,~$m$ is a \nc{} vertex. \end{proof}

-To prove this, we need the following two lemmas about how the set of vertices reachable by the players determines their payoff.
-We defer the proof of the two lemmas to Part~IV.
-The first lemma is concerned with the case that for none of the two players is the set of vertices the player reaches a subset of the set of vertices the other player reaches: \begin{restatable}{lemma}{lnsub} Let $\mathcal{F}=([n],(E_i)_{i\in [\tau]})$ be a monotonically growing temporal linear forest.
-Let $u,v\in [n]$ and let~$\Omega_u$ and~$\Omega_v$ be the sets of vertices reachable from~$u$ and~$v$ in $\mathcal{F}$.
-In case that~$\Omega_u \not\subseteq \Omega_v$ and~$\Omega_u \not\subseteq \Omega_v$, it holds that~$\Delta(u, v) = |\Omega_u| - | \Omega_v|$ in $\ldDi(\mathcal{F},2)$. \end{restatable} The second lemma is concerned with the remaining case where one of the players reaches a superset of vertices reachable by the other player:
+Intuitively, it seems to be a good strategy for a player to play on a \nc vertex $v$, as she colors as many vertices as possible in $\dDi(\stopForest{},2)$ in the absence of a second player ``stealing'' vertices from her and the other player can ``steal'' at most half of these vertices (by playing adjacent to her).
+In fact, we will show that if a player plays on a \nc vertex, she is guaranteed to color at least as many vertices as the other player in $\dDi(\stopForest{},2)$.